codesandbox/codesandbox-client/standalone-packages/vscode-extensions/out/extensions/vscodevim.vim-1.2.0/README.md

 ## ⚙️ Settings

-The settings documented here are a subset of the supported settings; the full list is described in the `Contributions` tab in the extensions menu of VS Code.
+The settings documented here are a subset of the supported settings; the full list is described in the `Contributions` tab of VSCodeVim's [extension details page](https://code.visualstudio.com/docs/editor/extension-gallery#_extension-details), which can be found in the [extensions view](https://code.visualstudio.com/docs/editor/extension-gallery) of VS Code.

 ### Quick Example